SyawalinaShukri/DL_Classification_Customer_Segmentation/README.md

     * model_deploy.py - deployment file where the functions and keras model being load, this can be futher use in the future to apply the model
 	* dl_customer_segmentation.ipynb - model training file in ipython or jupyter notebook format with example output

-* Folder model - include the saved model resulting from the project, assessment2_model.h5
+* Folder model - include the saved model resulting from the project, assessment3_model.h5

 * Folder screenshots - include screenshots of model performance, tensorboard training process and model architecture results

+* Folder function - include .pkl files

 <p align="right">(<a href="#readme-top">back to top</a>)</p>